 Chest pain may occur due to some issues with chest structure.
 Muscle tenderness may be the reason why you are suffering from the pain like common heartburn.
 You could be experiencing a pulmonary embolism that occurs when blood clot blocks an artery in the lung.
 This might be the reason for chest pain, shortness of breath and cough that causes pink mucus.

-It is quite frightening to suffer from chest pain that come and go away often.
-It is important to know the cause if the pain is caused by the heart and a matter of concern.
+It is quite frightening to suffer from chest pain that comes and go away often.
+It is important to know the Reason for reoccurring chest pains.
 So, if you are highly concerned about your chest pain, it is suggested to see a doctor at private gp practices in London and follow their suggestions to prevent the pain from occurring again.